 Exhaustion of rights has been written into various of the UK's statutes following the implementation of the relevant harmonising Directive.
 For example:

 Soon after the coming into force of the Trade Marks Directive 89/104/EC, the European Court of Justice (as it was then called) was asked to consider whether the Directive left it open to Member States to provide for international exhaustion (Silhouette v Hartlauer, Case C-355/96).
 The Court said 'no'.
 In so doing, the Court held that this was the only way in which to safeguard the functioning of the internal market; it could not function if some Member States provided for Community exhaustion whilst others provided for international exhaustion.
-This has given rise to what is termed 'Fortress Europe' i.e. a Europe where the borders are closed to parallel imports absent express consent on the part of the rights owner to such importation.
+This has given rise to what is termed 'Fortress Europe' i.e. free movement within Europe, but the borders are closed to parallel imports absent express consent on the part of the rights owner to such importation.

 Some years later, the Court held that article 4 of the Copyright Directive (the distribution right) also precluded Member States from retaining international exhaustion (Laserdisken v Kulturministeriet, Case C-479/04).